nicktehrany/Distributed-Algorithms/exercise-3b/README.md

 ```

 where `ip` is the ip that the RMI registry is on (so the one also provided in the cmd line when running the program,
 or localhost), and `weight` is the weight of the edge.
-Have a look at the [default.conf](https://github.com/nicktehrany/Distributed-Algorithms/blob/ex3/exercise-3b/src/main/resources/default.cfg) file.
-Additionaly, we proive three different networks that we have tested for the final
+Have a look at the [default.conf](src/main/resources/default.cfg)
+file.
+Additionaly, we provide three different networks that we have tested for the final
 report.
 The number of processes speciefied in the network config can distributed over different machines however desired,
 but the total number of processes over all machines has to be equal to the number of processes in the network config.
 **NOTE** When adding your own network configs, the code needs to be recompiled, as the config is used as a